|

 Cooking and Baking Gluten-Free

 After six almost nine years of living gluten-free, cooking safely is second nature.
 It is (honestly, I swear!) no big deal.
 The key‐ for me- is to keep things simple.
+Here’s one way to do it:

-Use a basic gluten-free baking and pancake mix in your recipes.
+in your recipes.
 Keep it on hand and you have an instant flour blend.
 My personal favorites?

 Pamela’s Ultimate Baking Mix has never let me down.
 I have even used it to thicken sauces and soups.
 It's especially fab in flourless quiches, muffins and pancakes.
 I've even used it in pumpkin cake.
 The only drawback is - it contains buttermilk (dairy) and almond meal (tree nuts).

-In the spirit of fairness I should mention, Gentle Reader, that there are many other basic gluten-free flour and baking mixes on the market: Namaste - as mentioned - Arrowhead Mills, Authentic Foods, Bob’s Red Mill, Gluten Free Pantry, to name a few.
+, Bob’s Red Mill, Gluten Free Pantry, to name a few.
 Check your local supermarket's natural foods aisle.
 Whole Foods, Wild Oats, and well stocked health food stores usually carry several brands.

 Just remember to read the label carefully for any additional problematic ingredients.
 Those of you with lactose intolerance, casein, soy, legume or nut allergies, please note that some gluten-free mixes may contain dairy, soy, bean flour, sugar or nuts.

 Rolled oats?
 Oats are a sticky issue for those with celiac disease because widely available oats are problematic due to cross contamination with wheat crops.
 The good news is that a few small, independent farmers are now growing and milling certified gluten-free oats.
 Because whole grain oats are high in fiber, protein and iron, this is great news for those living gluten-free.
 Just be 100% sure the oats or oatmeal you are purchasing are "Certified Gluten-Free".
-Lara's Oats from Cream Hill Estates is one gluten-free company.
-Bob's Red Mill has recently added certified gluten-free oats to its line of gluten-free products milled in a dedicated facility.
+Lara's Oats from Cream Hill Estates

 On a side note- the high fiber in oats may take some getting used to for those with touchy tummies.
 Start slow.
 Try 1/2 cup of oatmeal twice in one week and see how you handle them.
 Gradually, you can add more into your weekly menu as your body grows used to the fiber.
 (Drink plenty of water!)